 James is a qualified solicitor (Higher Rights) and Partner.

-In addition to fraud offences, James has defended the most serious cases including those of large quantity drug importation, child murder, and rape.
+In addition to fraud offences, James has defended the most serious cases including those of unexplained harm to children, and drug importation.

 Fraud & Confiscation:

 R v Q (2019) – Acted for the most significant cybercrime offender the National Crime Agency has investigated https://news.sky.com/story/zain-qaiser-hacker-who-blackmailed-porn-viewers-told-to-sell-rolex-and-repay-270k-11882271